RinnaZhang/Plan-Gazillionaire-Frontend/README.md

 5. **Set up your .env file**:
  a.
 Create a new file in the project root directory and name it .env.

  b.
 Open the .env file in a text editor.

  c.
 Add your MySQL connection details in the following format:
+    ```bash
  DB_HOST=your_mysql_host
  DB_USER=your_mysql_username
  DB_PASS=your_mysql_password
  DB_NAME=your_database_name

-6. **Note**: The .env file contains sensitive information.
+7. **Note**: The .env file contains sensitive information.
 Make sure it's included in your .gitignore file.

-7. **Run the application**:
+8. **Run the application**:
 python main.py

-Features --------
+## Features

 * **Bet Description Management**:
   * Create, update, delete, and view details of bets in the system.
 This feature helps manage the lifecycle of betting events, including key information like bet names, expiration dates, and statuses.

 * **Bet Choice Management**:
   * Handle various options for each bet, such as possible outcomes, along with their respective probabilities.
 This feature supports creating and managing different choices within a betting event.

 * **Arbitrage Opportunities**:
   * Identify and manage arbitrage opportunities across different betting platforms.
 The system helps store and monitor arbitrage possibilities, ensuring you can track profitable differences between odds.

 * **Price Tracking**:
   * Store and track the prices of different bet outcomes over time.
 This feature enables historical price tracking for better decision-making and future projections.